UPDATED: MAY 19, 2023 | 1 MIN READ

-Full coverage costs more than liability-only insurance, but you’ll have more coverage and protection.
-Full coverage includes collision and comprehensive insurance, which covers damages to your car and other vehicles in an accident and damage to your vehicle sustained by natural causes.
+Full-coverage costs more than liability-only insurance, but you’ll have more coverage and protection.
+It includes collision and comprehensive insurance, which covers damages to your car and other vehicles in an accident and damage to your vehicle sustained by natural causes.
 Like liability-only coverage, the cheapest auto insurance options are GEICO, State Farm, and Nationwide.

 How no deposit car insurance works

 No deposit car insurance allows you to spread your total premium over the policy term.
 For example, if you receive a rate of $840 for a year’s worth of coverage, your first monthly payment would be $70.
 You’d pay $70 upfront and then each month until the term of the policy.